ooreilly/keyboard-vs-mouse/README.md

 * The package [requests](http://docs.python-requests.org/en/master/) is used for communicating with the server.

 ## Configuration
-Before you can being playing this **amazing** game, you must first configure the client.
+Before you can being playing this **amazing** game, you need to configure the client.

 First, **Make sure to create an account on the server before you attempt to login.**

 Next, create the file `config.py` and copy and paste the following into it: